GAMihov18/Weapon-Generator/README.md

 - -50% damage against Void armor
 - -50% damage against Physical armor
 ### Lux:
 Gets 200% of assembly damage as Lux damage  and heals the user for 20% of damage dealt to magical armor.
-Lux weapons don't have
+Lux weapons don't have physical damage.

 Damage bonuses: